-Along the same lines, Fang and Elefteriadou (2006) proposed a different solution algorithm with a forward dynamic programming method that was adaptive in nature and thus responsive to fluctuating traffic demand evolving from moderate to congested conditions.
-Li, Chang et al. (2009) proposed a model to prevent off-ramp queues from spilling back to the freeway mainline segment by controlling the adjacent arterial signals.
+Along the same lines, Fang and Elefteriadou (2006) developed a different solution algorithm with a forward dynamic programming method that was adaptive in nature and thus responsive to fluctuating traffic demand evolving from moderate to congested conditions.
+Li and Chang et al. (2009) designed an real-time operational system framework to prevent off-ramp queues from spilling back to the freeway mainline segment by controlling the adjacent arterial signals.
 Zhang, et al. (2009) attempted to use a local synchronization control scheme for the same type of congested interchange.
-Their core control logic was to manage the queues at critical locations by coordinating traffic signals at neighboring intersections and freeway on-ramp meters.
+Their core control logic is to manage the queues at critical locations by coordinating traffic signals at neighboring intersections and freeway on-ramp meters.
 The model formulations for network traffic dynamics are represented with the traditional cell transmission concept.